 Harbortouch’s customer service reputation is appalling, with scores of customers complaining about representatives never getting back to them.
 There are reports of hidden upfront fees, hidden transaction fees, huge penalties for breaking contracts, and dozens of nearly identical complaints about repeated software bugs and freezes.
 Many current and former customers throw around the dreaded “scam” word as well.

-I will say that in my own experience with the software, I found it to be completely satisfactory.
-Particularly at the price that is advertised, Harbortouch could be a solid low-cost option for small business owners.
+I will say that in my own experience with the software, I found it to be entirely satisfactory.
+Particularly at the price that it advertises, Harbortouch could be a solid low-cost option for small business owners.
 You can send the company a request for a Habortouch POS demo to give it a trial run if you’d like to continue to do your research and are willing to take the risk.
 Just don’t say you weren’t warned.

 Table of Contents